keithjgrant/Taming-CSS/Crawling/chapter3.md

 <img src="images/figure3-1.png"/>

-Hmm.
+This looks pretty good.
+We have our header, and buttons... but what about the orange button we wanted?
 That didn't work out quite like we pictured.
-It turns out, three different selectors target out featured link.
+It turns out, three different selectors target our featured link.
 The default link color is blue.
 We were able to change that in the nav to have white text on a blue background.
 However, our featured link didn't turn orange.
 Why could we override one style but not another?

 If you are paying close enough attention, you may have also noticed another odd thing happened: the browser put a gap between our heading and the nav.
 We didn't specify any margins, so why is that there?
 What if we want those to be closer together?